tshepang/blog/content/Shutter Island (2010).md

 Me did not enjoy this psychological thriller starring an uninteresting Leonardo Di Caprio.
 His character is investigating a missing patient in some island prison for the criminally insane, and it drags on, inducing sleep along the way.
-What\'s the point?
+What's the point?